kevinwatson/rails-microservices-book/100-chapter-09.md

 ### Testing our Docker and Docker Compose installation

 We can test our installation by running the `docker-compose --version` command.
 This will create two directories, one for each of our microservices.
+The `active-record` Rails app will own the data, and the `active-remote` will be a consumer of this data.
+The `active-remote` app will be a normal Rails app with a model, and in a lot of ways we can treat this model as if it was an ActiveRecord model.

 ```bash
 $ mkdir -p ~/rails-book/{active-record,active-remote}